MicroShed Testing

 Testing a MP JWT secured endpoint

-import javax.ws.rs.ForbiddenException;
+import jakarta.ws.rs.ForbiddenException;

-import javax.ws.rs.NotAuthorizedException;
+import jakarta.ws.rs.NotAuthorizedException;

 import org.junit.jupiter.api.Test;